-NOTE: Remember to complete all the text boxes in Section 3 for each NHHBG-funded program.
-If you are completing an electronic version of this form, you may copy and paste text boxes 1.1 through 1.11 as needed to describe each of your programs.
-If you are completing this form in hard copy, you may photocopy Section 3 as needed to describe each of your programs.

-- 1.1 Program Name and Unique Identifier: Housing Conversion (AHP XI) - 1.2 Program Description (This should be the description of the planned program.):

-This activity supports the environmental review and studies, engineering and design, and procurement of a developer to convert existing structures to affordable housing.

-- 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (8) Conversion of Other Structures to Affordable Housing [810(b)(1)] - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+1.1 Program Name and Unique Identifier: Housing Conversion (AHP X) 1.2 Program Description (This should be the description of the planned program.): This activity involves the conversion of existing structures to transitional or affordable housing.
+1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (8) Conversion of Other Structures to Affordable Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (5) Address homelessness

-Describe Other Intended Outcome (Only if you selected "Other" above.):

-1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.):

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.):

-Undivided interest lessees and applicants at or below the 80% AMI income guidelines who are homeless would be assisted through transitional housing.

-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.):

-The assistance will provide funding for environmental review and studies, engineering and design, and procurement of a developer to rehabilitate an existing building for transitional housing.
+If more than one outcome applies, create a separate program for each outcome.): (5) Address homelessness Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiian families eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI would be assisted through transitional or affordable rental housing.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): The assistance will provide funding to rehabilitate an existing building for transitional or affordable rental housing including an existing former military personnel quarters building in Kalaeloa, Oahu that has 20 units, 18 of which will be used as temporary transitional housing for homeless native Hawaiian beneficiaries that are on DHHL's applicant wait lists and the renovation of the Ulu Ke Kukui multi-family residential housing facility in Maili, Oahu, which will also be made available to applicants on DHHL's wait list.
 1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 0
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 18

-1.10: APR: If the program is behind schedule, explain wh y.
+1.10: APR: If the program is behind schedule, explain why.
 (24 CFR § 1006.410(b)(2))